web analytics

 2- Important Factors in Sexual Intercourse and Prostate Cancer

-Men are worried about their sexual activities after the prostate cancer, but that all depends on the stage of the cancer, type of treatment and the age.
+Men are worried about their sexual activities after prostate cancer, but that all depends on the stage of the cancer, the type of treatment, and their age.

-The most important steps you can take to maintain prostate health is by to eating well, keeping physically active and visiting the doctor for general check up at regular intervals.
+The most important steps you can take to maintain prostate health are to eat well, keep physically active, and visit the doctor for a general check-up at regular intervals.

-So by cutting your intake of high-fat foods and increasing intake of fruits, vegetables and whole fibers may help one reduce the risk.
+So by cutting your intake of high-fat foods and increasing your intake of fruits, vegetables, and whole grains may help reduce the risk.

-Foods rich in lycopenes – an antioxidant, may also be helpful in lowering your prostate cancer risk.
+Foods rich in lycopene, an antioxidant, may also help lower your prostate cancer risk.

-Such foods like raw or cooked tomatoes, tomato products, grapefruit and watermelon.
+Such foods as raw or cooked tomatoes, tomato products, grapefruit, and watermelon.

-As per researches a drug finasteride can help prevent or postpone the growth the cancer cells to some extent.
+As per research, a drug finasteride can help prevent or postpone the growth the cancer cells to some extent.

-However you need to discuss the side effects of drug, your stage of the disease and age with your doctor before going in for any medication.
+However, you need to discuss the side effects of the drug, your stage of the disease, and your age with your doctor before going in for any medication.

 3- Prostate Cancer Staging – How You Determine Your Options